Give Back, Give Books

 - Many city school students do not have books at home.

-- The average fiction book in city school libraries is about 20 years old.
+- The average fiction book in city school libraries was about 20 years old when we started our program a decade ago.

 - Providing books to children and school libraries is a proven way to help students become more successful academically and in the future.